nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 opened in the Node.js admin repository.
 If, after 72 hours, there are no objections from any TSC members, removal becomes automatic.
-If there are objections, then a vote of the Technical Steering Committee in favor of removal are required.
+If there are objections, then a vote of the Technical Steering Committee in favor of removal is required.

 Blocking an individual who is not currently a member of the GitHub organization may occur at any time subject to the policies outlined in the Moderation